-Kyle Jones is an Associate in Tyson & Mendes’ Seattle office.
+Kyle Jones is Senior Counsel in Tyson & Mendes’ Seattle office.
 Mr. Jones defends individuals and businesses in lawsuits involving professional, general, and auto liability.
 Prior to joining Tyson & Mendes, Mr. Jones primarily represented investment advisors, registered representatives, accountants, ERISA fiduciaries, attorneys, and insurance agents and brokers in professional liability claims in state and federal court and FINRA arbitration.
 He is well versed in claims involving annuities, alternative investments, and options as well as lawsuits arising out of failed IRC section 419 welfare benefit plans.
 Mr. Jones’ current practice also involves premises liability claims and real estate disputes.

 Mr. Jones has experience defending a variety of high stakes lawsuits.
 In 2014, he was the sole supporting attorney during a three-week FINRA arbitration involving over $5 million in realized damages wherein an outright defense verdict was secured for his client.
 Mr. Jones has been integral in developing litigation strategy in a variety of complex business lawsuits, including litigation arising out of REAL VEBA plan and trust and TCPA class actions.
 He also has significant experience drafting, arguing, and winning pleadings challenges, shutting the door on litigation before it begins.

 Mr. Jones is admitted to practice law in Washington and California.
 He is a current member of the Washington Defense Trial Lawyers.
 He received his undergraduate degree from the Honors College at the University of Washington, where he studied English.
 He received his J.D. with a business specialization from the UCLA School of Law.

 In his spare time, Kyle can be found training for or participating in triathlons along with his wife, Katie, watching the Washington Huskies and Seattle Seahawks play football, or skiing.